kiralightyagami/Ownmark/README.md

 <h1 align="center">Ownmark - Create it.Own it.Ship it.</h1>

-## Decentralized Creator Commerce Platform on Solana
+## Decentralized Creator Commerce Platform.

 ## 1. WHAT